lsst-dm/dmtn-133/index.rst

 * Wait for the event indicating that the exposure has been written to the OODS (see :cite:`DMTN-111`).
   This event will include the relevant obsid.
 * Send a command to the OCPS requesting that this obsid be processed.
-  This command should include the name of the pipeline to execute.
+  This command should include the name of the pipeline to execute, possibly the name of a configuration file to use and maybe explicit overrides of default configurations.
 * Acquire more data and send processing requests for each one.
-* When all data are acquired and single-frame processing has completed, send a command to the OCPS requesting that a co-add pipeline be executed with all data using the shared groupId.
+* When all data are acquired and single-frame processing has completed, send a command to the OCPS requesting that a pipeline be executed combining all data using the shared groupId.\ [#f3]_
-* An observing script can finish as soon as it has sent the final co-add command to the OCPS.
+* An observing script can finish as soon as it has sent the final combination command to the OCPS.

 In some cases a complex script might require multiple groups to be defined during execution.
 To deal with this case Python observing scripts shall be given an API to generate a new unique group ID from the value supplied to the script from the ScriptQueue.